living-atlases/generator-living-atlas/generators/app/templates/README.md

 ### Run ansible

-With access to this machine/s you can run ansible:
+With access to this machine/s you can run ansible with commands like:

 ```
 export AI=<location-of-your-cloned-ala-install-repo>